Need to build resilience identified

 They include the Lake Sylvan Track near Glenorchy and the Mt Crichton Loop near Queenstown.

-Dore Pass carpark and Mackay Creek Campground on the Milford Road are closed due to washouts, and Freeman Burn Hut in Fiordland is closed due to the risks posed by a dam which has formed upstream of the hut.
+Dore Pass carpark and Mackay Creek Campground on the Milford Road (State Highway 94)are closed due to washouts, and Freeman Burn Hut in Fiordland is closed due to the risks posed by a dam which has formed upstream of the hut.

 With significant weather events becoming more frequent due to the impacts of climate change, Doc was looking at ways to build resilience across its network of infrastructure, Mr Fleming said.